BBonifield/dotfiles/vim/cheatvim.md

 - Select visual block and use `<S-[h/j/k/l]>` to move
 - This plugin has some quirks with undoing changes so it's best to use for minor adjustments
+- This also only works "with gui running" (in macvim)